Abdillahi Nassir

 Abdilahi Nassir (1 June 1932 – 11 January 2022) was a Kenyan Shia cleric based in Mombasa.
-Though raised a Sunni, Nassir converted to Shiism, and in the wake of Iran's Islamic revolution publicly identified himself as Twelver Shia.
+Raised a Sunni, Nassir converted to Shiism, and in the wake of Iran's Islamic revolution publicly identified himself as Twelver Shia.

 Early life and education

 Sheikh Abdillahi Nassir was born in Mombasa on 1 June 1932.
 His early education commenced with Madrasah education as he enrolled in Madrasah at a young age of four years and continued attending Madrasah from 1936 to 1946.
-At the same time, he had normal school education, attending the Arab Boys Primary School from 1941 to 1949, and later joined the Zanzibar’s Bet-el-Ras Teacher Training College from 1950 to 1951.
+At the same time, he had normal school education, attending the Arab Boys Primary School from 1941 to 1949, and later joined the Zanzibar's Bet-el-Ras Teacher Training College from 1950 to 1951.

-While in Zanzibar, he utilized his spare time in seeking more guidance and counsels through intensive training, under the auspices of a renowned scholar; Sayyid Omar Abdallah, who not only taught him but also inspired him a lot in his understanding of Islam.

 After completing his studies in Zanzibar, he moved back to Mombasa.
-However, he assiduously continued seeking counsels and guidance from Sayyid Omar Abdallah, his mentor.

-He later was again blessed with yet another astounding Muslim revolutionary thinker, Sheikh Muhammad Abdallah Ghazali.
-Sheikh Ghazali taught him how to think.
-He used to probe difficult questions to jolt and provoke Sheikh Abdilahi Nassir's thinking.